REHABILITATION OF DEGRADED PASTURELAND

 IMPROVING FRAMEWORKS AND SUPPORTING CAPACITY DEVELOPMENT

-We are supporting political partners in establishing intersectoral biodiversity management structures.
-This includes working with partner organisations like the Ministry of Nature Protection and the Ministry of Territorial Administration and Development on having a better information base, and on how to raise policy makers’ awareness of the integration of ecosystem services into development planning, and payment for ecosystem services.
+The programme is supporting key stakeholders in establishing intersectoral biodiversity management structures.
+This goes along with developing a better information base, and on raising policy makers’ awareness on the integration of ecosystem services into development planning, and payment for ecosystem services.

-- Development of an IT-based forest management and information system together with the Ministry of Nature Protection.
-The system provides a common database for its users: Armenia’s state forest management body, the state forest monitoring centre as well as the forest enterprises in whole Armenia.
+- Development of an IT-based forest management and information system together with the Ministry of Nature Protection (MoNP).
+The system provides a common database for its users: Armenia’s state forest management body, the "State Forest Monitoring Centre" SNCO as well as the Forest Enterprises (FEs) in whole Armenia.
 They can process and exchange information quicker and more sufficiently, making forest management easier.

-We also support the Ministry of Nature Protection to design environmental awareness raising campaigns, and to train journalists and other multipliers accordingly.
+The Ministry of Nature Protection (MoNP) with support of GIZ also designs environmental awareness raising campaigns, journalists and other multipliers receive corresponding training accordingly.

 - “State Forest Monitoring Center” SNCO

-- Enlarged communities in the regions of Aragatsotn, Shirak and Syunik
+- Enlarged communities in Aragatsotn, Shirak and Syunik regions

 - Yerevan State University (YSU)